 When it comes to finding a product source that’s not too demanding, yet offers something unique, indie manufacturers (otherwise known as independent manufacturers) offer the ideal solution.

-These suppliers are usually active on eCommerce marketplaces like eBay or Etsy, which is now home to more than 1.6 independent such sellers across the globe.
+These suppliers are usually active on eCommerce marketplaces like eBay or Etsy, which are now home to more than 1.6 independent sellers across the globe.

 Partnering with manufacturers of this type offers numerous competitive advantages to subscription box owners.
 Let’s explore them all below.